Caroline Sheen

-Caroline Sheen is a Welsh actress who has played leading roles on stage in the West End alongside TV and film appearances.
+Caroline Sheen (born 7 January 1976) is a Welsh actress who has played leading roles on stage in the West End alongside TV and film appearances.
 She won a Helen Hayes award for playing the role of Mary Poppins on the National Tour of America.

 Background

 Born and raised in South Wales, Sheen is married to actor Michael Jibson.
-A member of the National Youth Theatre of Wales and Gwent Young People's Theatre, she was named as an Associate Artist of the Watermill Theatre in 2018.
+She is a cousin of Michael Sheen.
+A member of the National Youth Theatre of Wales and Gwent Young People's Theatre, she graduated from the Guildford School of Acting with 1st Class B.A.
+Honours, and was named as an Associate Artist of the Watermill Theatre in 2018.
 Sheen is also an Honorary Fellow of the University of South Wales.